 - Learn humility and strive to serve instead of expecting to be given everything.

-- Understand that good things take time and effort.
+- Understand that, most times, good things take time and effort.
 With patience and perseverance, you will find a way to solve your problems.

 - Learn to put others first and love them without any reservations.
-We all need each other to survive in life.
+We all need each other in life.

 - Don’t rely only on your looks for confidence and favors.
 Get it from your experience, talent, as well as your authenticity and integrity.